mzaidx7/clarity-compass-final/backend/README.md

 The scripts in `archive/research_scripts/research/` merge and preprocess the two Kaggle datasets during model training (`improve_model_accuracy.py`).
 The final model uses 19 core features with polynomial interactions (~190 transformed features).

 Notes:
-- The `research/` folder contains research/training utilities (DASS-21 survey, behavior model, legacy app).
+- The `research/` folder contains research/training utilities (legacy features, behavior model).
 The production API runs from `api/main.py`.
 - If you plan to expose fused prediction in the API, we can add a `/predict/fused` route after aligning model paths.

 ## Frontend usage